-Tim with Laurence Loh at Suffolk House
+Tim with Laurence Loh at Suffolk House (30 June 2007)

 * 30 January, 2010: In my original article above, I theorised that it was unlikely that Francis Light built Suffolk House.
 I have had this argument challenged by many "historians" and tour guides.
 Recently I come across additional literature in support of my assertion.

 According to Laurence Loh, the conservation architect who worked on the Suffolk House project, in the book Suffolk House, (2007, HSBC Bank Malaysia Berhad), it mentioned on page 16 that Suffolk House was built between 1808 and 1811, making it an impossible project for Light, who passed away in 1794.

 Raymond Flower, in the book The Penang Adventure (2009, Marshall Cavendish Editions) described on page 65 how W.E.
 Philips managed to purchase the estate from James Scott, who in turn got it under rather questionable circumstances from Light's will.
 Flower states that it was Phillips who built the magnificent mansion.
 He also mentions that Phillips managed to buy a riverside plot from the Queen of Dhobies, so that Suffolk House can be reached from Sungai Pinang.
 The Queen of Dhobies, as mentioned by Flower's book, is of course Ranee Dhobi (which translates as Dhoby Queen), the matriach of the Indian laundry business, who built the Sri Rama Temple.
 Flowers was indebted to John Sjovald Hoseason Cunyngham-Brown, the Acting Resident Commissioner of Penang (1954) and President of the Municipal Council of George Town (1952-1956).
 Cunyngham-Brown has collaborated with Flowers to write the story of Penang.
 Unfortunately he passed away on 1 April, 1989, ten years before Flowers was able to get the book published.